-The cs2cs framework delivers a subset of the geodetic transformations available
+The cs2cs framework in PROJ 4 and 5 delivers a subset of the geodetic transformations available

 with the pipeline framework.
 Coordinate transformations done in this framework

-are transformed in a two-step process with WGS84 as a pivot datum That is, the
+were transformed in a two-step process with WGS84 as a pivot datum.
+That is, the

 input coordinates are transformed to WGS84 geodetic coordinates and then transformed